Dalton-Dayhoff/MTSP/readme.md

 cargo run -- cluster
 ```
 # Documentation
-The code base is heavily documented in both rust and python.
+The code base is documented in both rust and python.

 ## Rust
 If one desires, the rust documentation can be compiled into a common form using rustdoc and cargo.
 Fist go into the Implementation folder